Danhayes3008/London-Tourisum-Charts/README.md

 London between the year 2002 - 2018.
 The idea was to correlate all the information into charts that would be interactive allowing the user to cross-filter all the charts so they could see how each effected the other.

+Even though half the charts do the same thing, they allow the user to see that data in different ways.
+It was not my intention to leave empty space on both sides of the dashboards but after consideration of possible uses for that space, it occurred to me that some website use this space for advertisements.
+As i cannot yet do advertisements on my projects i have decided to leave the empty spaces for future advertisement use. such advertisements would include trips to London from various travel agencies, including special deals they would like shown.

 -----------------------------------------------------------